GeloneJT/pwGeneratorJS/README.md

 <hr>

   ## Usage
-  Launch the application in a brower of your choosing for use.
+  Launch the application in a browser of your choosing for use.

  Below is an example if 20 characters is selected with every character option.